astutus/olimp.run/src/content/post/chess-middlegame-decision-flow.md

 ---
-title: "Middlegame Decision Flow: Building a Thinking System"
+title: "Middlegame Decision Flow: OLIMP™ v3.3"
-description: "After months of playing intuitively, I needed a structured process.
-This is my distilled, logical guide to thinking in the middlegame — a system built with deep analysis and clarity."
+description: "After hundreds of games and intense reflection, this is the distilled mental framework I use to navigate the middlegame with clarity and purpose."
 publishDate: "2025-04-22"
 tags: ["chess", "strategy", "middlegame"]
 hidden: true
 ---

-## ♟️ Middlegame Decision Flow – OLIMP™ v3.0
+## ♟️ Middlegame Decision Flow – OLIMP™ v3.3

-A logic-based, tactical and strategic algorithm for consistent decision-making during the middlegame.
+A clear, repeatable structure for middlegame thinking — born from hard games, analytical effort, and deep refinement.

 ---

-### 0. 🔍 Tactical Scan (You & Opponent)
+### 0. ⚡ Critical Reactions

-- Mate?
-- Capture?
-- Threat? (something hanging)
+- **Mate?** – can I deliver mate? am I facing mate?
+- **Capture? / Hanging?** – can I take something for free? is anything hanging (mine or his)?

-**✅ If YES → act immediately**
+✅ If YES → act or calculate immediately
-**❌ If NO → continue**
+❌ If NO → proceed to Evaluation

 ---